microsoft/vscode-npm-scripts/README.md

 ## Release Notes

+- 0.0.15 added setting to run npm commands with `--silent`.
 - 0.0.15 tweaks to the README so that the extension is found when searching for node.
 - 0.0.14 added command to terminate a running script
 - 0.0.13 save workspace before running scripts, added command to run `npm run build`